Genesis 5:1 to 6:8

 Genealogies of Cain and Seth

-Image Caption: Genealogies of Cain and Seth.
+Image Caption: Genealogies of Cain and Seth by Type.
 Source: Cain and Abel (Wikipedia) [https://en.wikipedia.org/wiki/Cain_and_Abel]

 Sumerian King List